Waziup/waziup.io-old/content/documentation/architecture/_index.md

 #     weight: 1
 ---

-WAZIUP is an IoT and Cloud platform based on Kubernetes.
+WAZIUP is an IoT and Cloud platform.
 Let's look inside to see how it is built.

 <center> ![Waziup architecture](/images/archi.png)</center>